 Oracle SQL Developer is a much-appreciated tool for designing, building, documenting, managing and enhancing software systems.
 It’s also good for testing databases and deploying/administering Oracle Rest Data Services (ORDS).
 It’s useful for APEX developers, too.
 It allows them to browse, import or export applications or pages, as well as modify or deploy them.
 No doubt about it, it’s a great all-around swiss-army-knife kind of tool.
+Did you know you could use it for SQL Developer SSH Connections?

 A White Paper to Clarify